 Vanguard funds classified as conservative to moderate are subject to low-to-moderate fluctuations in share prices.
 In general, such funds are appropriate for investors with medium-term investment horizons (4 to 10 years), for those seeking an investment that emphasizes income rather than growth, and for investors who have a low tolerance for the risk of short-term price fluctuations.

 |Plain Talk About Risk

 The portfolio’s share price and total return will fluctuate, along with returns for the overall high yield bond market, within a wide range, so an investor could lose money over short or even long periods.
-The portfolio is also subject to:
+The portfolio’s underlying fund is also subject to: